-Asian flavors meet Oregon’s with this seafood special that bursts with blackberry flavor and a hint of spice.
-This Spicy Blackberry Shrimp on Wild Rice for a date night in or to spice up family dinner.
-Make extra blackberry puree and pair your dinner with a blackberry lemonade or a blackberry martini.
+Asian flavors meet Oregon blackberries in this seafood special that bursts with blackberry flavor and a hint of spice.
+This Spicy Blackberry Shrimp on Wild Rice is a great way to bring blackberries onto the main plate.
+Make extra blackberry purée and pair your dinner with a blackberry lemonade or a blackberry martini.

 Spicy Blackberry Shrimp on Wild Rice

 For the Sauce

 1/2 C fresh citrus juice ( a mix of lemon, lime and orange works well)

 1 t of Sriracha (or more to taste if you like it really spicy)

 2 Tablespoons of Honey